 Tergite IX with about 9-10 setae in several pale areas.
 Anal point broad, Superior volsella broad, E(d)-type of Strenzke (1959); Inferior volsella curved slightly outwards, longer than anal point and reaching about to middle of the gonostyle which is moderately broadened and narrows over distal third.

-Pupa: No information.
+Female and Pupa: - No information.

 Fourth instar larva: (From Russian specimens) Length about 11-13 mm.
 Some details can be determined from the figure (below).
 A bathophilus-type larva with short ventral tubules (not as long as the hind prolegs), anal tubules short without median constriction.

 Gula darkened over most of its length, wider than mentum and lower at edges, widest at the posterior margin.
 Clypeus with dark central stripe.
 Antenna with RO in basal third, AR about 1.84; A1 about 3 times longer than wide.

 Premandible with sharp teeth, inner tooth about 4 times wider than the outer, which narrows markedly along its length.